flutter/website/src/get-started/fwe/index.md

 3. [State management][]
 : Learn how to manage state. xxx
 4. [Handling user input][]
-: Learn how to handle user input. xxx
+: Learn about Flutter's widgets that support interactivity, like buttons and text.
+  Also, learn how to add interactivity to a widget that doesn't already support it.
 5. [Networking and data][]
 : Networking is a very large topic, so this section focuses on basic networking